 Use the cup to help you turn the candle all the way around and check for any areas that still need paint.
-Add more from your cups or use a stir stick to push around the paint that is already on the candle to cover those areas.
+Add more paint or use a stir stick to push around the paint that is already on the candle to cover those areas as desired.

 Set aside and allow to dry for about 24 hours.
 Carefully remove from the cups once dry and cut away any excess dried paint with a craft knife.
 Then enjoy your marbled candles!

 Just look at those amazing colors and patterns!
 Who knew marbling with acrylic paint could be so easy?

 What surfaces will you try this technique on?
 Create art for your home or decorate any plain surface all within a few minutes!
 I hope y’all enjoy this technique and will use it to create some fun craft projects of your own.
 Be sure to pick up Testors Marbling Medium to make marbling with acrylic paint even easier!

 - In small disposable cups, mix the marbling medium with your selection of paint colors in a 1 to 1 ratio.
 Allow to rest for a few minutes to minimize air bubbles.